Academany/FabAcademy-Assessment/computer-controlled_machining.md

 # Computer-Controlled Machining
 Make something [big](http://blog.ted.com/2008/07/15/digitally_fabbe/) (on a CNC machine).

 > Don't rely on a printed document.
-Check the information for each assignment in this living document each week.
+Refresh your browser to ensure that you're viewing the most up-to-date information for each assignment in this living document each week.

 ## Learning outcomes:
 * Document the process of design and production to demonstrate correct workflows and identify areas for improvement if needed